When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 Or would I look back and wonder: “What happened to my family, my hobbies, …my life?”

-The non-boring middle: your accumulation phase
+The accumulation of money phase

 If you’re simply daydreaming about your future retired life and not living life now, you might be taking the wrong approach.
 This is not a suggestion to go out and blow a bunch of money at the bar.